Skip to main content

 To appreciate the profound impact of hormones on your emotional landscape, it is helpful to visualize them as keys that unlock specific functions within your brain cells.
 Estrogen, for instance, is known to support serotonin production, which is why its decline during menopause is so frequently associated with depressive symptoms.

 It acts as a master regulator, promoting neuronal health and efficient energy metabolism within the brain.
 Testosterone, similarly, has a powerful influence on dopamine pathways, which are linked to motivation, reward, and a sense of drive.
-When are suboptimal, men and women alike can experience a significant drop in motivation and an increase in feelings of apathy.
+When testosterone levels are suboptimal, men and women alike can experience a significant drop in motivation and an increase in feelings of apathy.

 Progesterone’s role is more calming, as it interacts with GABA receptors, the same receptors targeted by anti-anxiety medications.
 Its presence helps to soothe the nervous system, and its deficiency can lead to heightened anxiety and restlessness.